 Next you’ll need to define your Overall Division.Commonly Race will want the top finishers to be pulled out of their age groups to award them separately.This banding applies to both.

-First you’ll want to set the number of how many you would like to award.For this example, let’s use 3.Please note that setting this value to 3 means that the top 3 men AND women will be put into the Overall Division band.
+First you’ll want to set the number of how many you would like to award.For this example, let’s use 3.Please note that setting this value to 3 means that the top 3 men OR women will be put into the Overall Division band.
 This does not separate Overall Males and Females.

 Next you have the option to set up a Custom Division.This is commonly used for a secondary Masters award winners division that will pull the top finishers over the age of 40 out of their age groups and assign them to Division entitled Masters.Here is how you would set this up.